Dehiwala-Mount Lavinia: Bus

-Colombo has an extensive public transport system based on buses operated both by private operators and the government-owned Sri Lanka Transport Board (SLTB).
-The primary bus terminals within the Dehiwala-Mount Lavinia — Dehiwala Bus Terminal, Mount Lavinia Bus Terminal and Ratmalana Bus Terminal handle local services.
+Colombo has an extensive public transport system based on buses operated by both private operators and the government-owned Sri Lanka Transport Board (SLTB).
+The primary bus terminals within the Dehiwala-Mount Lavinia — Dehiwala Bus Terminal, Mount Lavinia Bus Terminal and Ratmalana Bus Terminal — handle local services.

 Rail

-Train transport in the city is limited since most trains are meant for transport to and from the city rather than within it and are often overcrowded.
-Dehiwala-Mount Lavinia situated in the Coastal Line of Sri Lanka Railway which runs from Colombo towards Matara.
+There are three railway stations in Dehiwala-Mount Lavinia: Dehiwala (12 km from Colombo-Fort), Mount Lavinia (14.2 km) and Ratmalana (16 km).
+Train transport in the city is limited since most trains are meant for transport to and from Colombo rather than within the city itself and are often overcrowded.
+Few express trains stop at Mount Lavinia Station.
+Dehiwala-Mount Lavinia is situated on the Coastal Line of Sri Lanka Railways, which runs from Colombo towards Matara.

 Road

 The road network in Dehiwala and Mount Lavinia consists of three classes of roads.
 Dehiwala and Mount Lavinia lie along the Galle Road artery in the West of the city, which runs along the coast to the south of the country.
 It is the gateway to the Colombo Metro City from the Southern part of Sri Lanka.